Tourist Development Council Frequently Asked Questions

 What is the role of the Tourism Development Office?

-The Tourism Development Office (TDO) consists of Brevard County employees who serve as the staff for the TDC.
+The Tourism Development Office (TDO) consists of Brevard County employees who serve as the staff for Brevard County.
 The day-to-day operations such as promotion and advertising, visitor information services, as well as, budget preparation and financial reporting of the Tourist Development Tax revenues and expenditures are managed through the TDO.
-Other activities managed through the TDO include funding of beach renourishment projects, capital facilities projects, cultural marketing, zoo distribution, and Space Coast Stadium capital repairs and maintenance.
+Other activities managed through the TDO include funding of beach renourishment projects, capital facilities projects, zoo distribution, and Space Coast Stadium capital repairs and maintenance.